43. Time Inconsistency of Ramsey Plans#

 Note

-In the quantecon lecture Sustainable Plans for a Calvo Model, we’ll study outcomes under another timing protocol in where there is a sequence of separate policymakers and a time \(t\) policymaker chooses only \(\mu_t\) but believes that its choice of \(\mu_t\) shapes the representative agent’s beliefs about future rates of money creation and inflation, and through them, future government actions.
-This is a model of a credible government policy also known as a sustainable plan.
+In the quantecon lecture Sustainable Plans for a Calvo Model, we’ll study outcomes under another timing protocol in which there is a sequence of separate policymakers.
+A time \(t\) policymaker chooses only \(\mu_t\) but believes that its choice of \(\mu_t\) shapes the representative agent’s beliefs about future rates of money creation and inflation, and through them, future government actions.
+This is a model of a credible government policy, also called a sustainable plan.
 The relationship between outcomes in the first (Ramsey) timing protocol and the Sustainable Plans for a Calvo Model timing protocol and belief structure is the subject of a literature on sustainable or credible public policies (Chari and Kehoe [Chari and Kehoe, 1990] [Stokey, 1989], and Stokey [Stokey, 1991]).

 We’ll begin with the timing protocol associated with a Ramsey plan and deploy an application of what we nickname dynamic programming squared.